dpacassi/UltimateDrupalReference/README.md

 - [Credits](#credits)
 - [License](#license)

-## Evaluate Drupal projects without installing Drupal
+## Installing Drupal
+There are different ways of how to get install Drupal.
+You can either install it directly on your local machine (or any server) or you can also work with a VM if you prefer.
-Do you just want to catch a *quick glimpse* about a specific Drupal distribution, module or theme?
-Are you currently on another machine than on your development machine?
-Try [simplytest.me](https://simplytest.me/) then!
-No need to install Drupal locally just for evaluation!
+If you really just want to catch a *quick glimpse* about a specific Drupal distribution, module or theme, then you don't even need to install anything!
+Check out the next section for details.

-## Local environment
+### Evaluate Drupal projects without installing Drupal
+No further information needed.
+Simply visit [simplytest.me](https://simplytest.me/) and launch your custom sandbox!

+### Drupal requirements
-In order to be able to run Drupal on your machine, you need a webserver with PHP and a SQL database server.
+In order to be able to run Drupal on your machine (or any server), you need a web server with PHP and a SQL database server.
 Please check the [official requirements page](https://www.drupal.org/docs/8/system-requirements) for more details.

+### Official installation page
+Up-to-date and detailed instructions can be found on the [official installation page](https://www.drupal.org/docs/8/install).

+### Drupal VMs
-If you prefer working with a VM, check following alternatives:
+If you prefer working with a VM, check out following alternatives:
 - [Docker](https://hub.docker.com/_/drupal/)
 - [Drupal VM](https://www.drupalvm.com/)

-## Installing Drupal
-For details, please check the [official installation page](https://www.drupal.org/docs/8/install).
-It is, however, **recommended** to use [https://getcomposer.org/](Composer) whenever possible.
+### Composer
+While not required, it's **highly recommended** that you set up your Drupal project with [Composer](https://getcomposer.org/), regardless of your technical setup.
 Check the [Composer template for Drupal projects](https://github.com/drupal-composer/drupal-project) to install Drupal quickly via Composer.

 ## Distributions